galtay/data_sci_ale/project_1/README.md

 ### Explore

-The `explore.py` script shows an example of the `pairplot` method from the plotting library [seaborn](https://stanford.edu/~mwaskom/software/seaborn).
+The `explore.py` script shows an example of the `pairplot` method from the plotting library [seaborn](https://stanford.edu/~mwaskom/software/seaborn) (install with `conda install seaborn`).
 This is a quick and dirty way to see correlations between pairs of variables,

 ![pairplot](pairplot.png)